 How to make this your own: See if you can get recorded sales calls or interview your reps to uncover recurring themes they’re hearing from prospects.

-“So focus on the actual like problem, like the root of it, because they might think it‘s one thing, but actually, it’s another thing,” he says.
-“And when you do it well, you‘ll know because the message will just resonate with the audience because it’s like, ‘Oh my gosh, they get it.’”
+“So focus on the root problem, because they might think it‘s one thing, but actually, it’s another,” he says.
+“And when you do it well, you‘ll know.
+How?
+The message will make your audience say, “Oh my gosh, they get it.”

 3. Find a trending topic with a timely news peg.